OpenNews/srccon/logistics/index.md

 ###Contributing to SRCCON
 We hope that you've purchased a ticket and submitted a session proposal.
 (If you don't have a ticket, please check out our [registration information](/register) to see how the last tickets are being distributed.)

 In addition to preparing yourself for two days of great conversations and building, we appreciate your help spreading the word about SRCCON.
-If you know someone who might love SRCCON but may not have heard about it, please encourage that person to [propose a session](/sessions/pitch).
+If you know someone who might love SRCCON but may not have heard about it, please encourage that person to attend.

 We're also looking for a small number of [volunteers during the event](/volunteer).

 We're going to do our best to document the event and share it back with the entire community.
 [Please let us know](mailto:srccon@opennews.org) if you have suggestions for ways for us to support remote or asynchronous participation.

 ###**While in Philly**
 We didn&rsquo;t want you stuck in a conference hotel that could have been anywhere, so we picked a centrally located venue for SRCCON.
 We encourage you to explore Philadelphia while you&rsquo;re in town.
 Within five blocks of the Chemical Heritage Foundation are numerous historical sites, museums, bars, restaurants, and entertaining people watching (think: Colonial [LARPing](https://en.wikipedia.org/wiki/Live_action_role-playing_game)).
 If you&rsquo;d like to venture beyond the Old City neighborhood, check out the transit information below, rent a bike, or keep walking till you hit one of the rivers that bookends downtown Philly.